OZoneSQT/IOTstack/docs/Getting-Started.md

 $       - mosquitto
 ```

-yaml files are sensitive for the format
+yaml-files are sensitive for the format

 This is the right format:
 ```
+$   #Right
 $   telegraf:
 $     container_name: telegraf
 $     image: telegraf